openstack/pbr/README.rst

 ============

 oslo.packaging provides a set of default python packaging configuration and behaviors.
-It started off as a combination of an invasive fork of d2to1 and the openstack.common.setup module.
+It is implemented as a setup hook for d2to1 which allows us to manipulate the setup.cfg information before it is passed to setup.py.

 Behaviors
 =========